Edmontosaurus mummy AMNH 5060: Hand

-It was not until 1964 that John H. Ostrom voiced doubts about the webbed-finger hypothesis.
+It was not until 1964 that John Ostrom voiced doubts about the webbed-finger hypothesis.
 Ostrom was able to show that hadrosaurids did not feed on soft aquatic plants as previously assumed, but that their elaborate chewing apparatus was designed to crush resistant plant material such as conifers.
 The skeletal anatomy would furthermore indicate a highly specialized two-legged locomotion on land.
 Ostrom noted that hadrosaurids showed no osteoderms or similar structures to defend against predators that are found in many other herbivorous dinosaurs, and suggested that the webs may have been used to allow escape into the water in case of danger.
 Robert Bakker, in 1986, argued that the animal had no webs, and that the skin between its fingers was the remnant of a fleshy pad enveloping the hand that had dried out and flattened during mummification.
 Very similar skin structures originating from foot pads can be found on modern-day mummified camel carcasses.
 Furthermore, Bakker argued that the fingers were short and could hardly have been spread apart, which distinguishes them fundamentally from the long, spread toes of today's paddling animals such as ducks.
 Bakker concluded:

 Far from being the best, the duckbills must have been the clumsiest and slowest swimmers in all the Dinosauria.

 Today, the webbing hypothesis is widely refuted.

 Phil Senter, in 2012, examined AMNH 5060 and several other hadrosaurid specimens to reconstruct the orientation of the hand.
 While trackway evidence indicates that the palm was directed inwards and only slightly backwards, many hadrosaurid skeletons have instead been mounted with the palm of the hand facing backwards.
 In such reconstructions, the radius either crosses the ulna (instead of being parallel) or connects to the inner of the two condyles of the humerus (instead of to the outer).
 Although the palms of the mummy face backwards, this is because the carcass lay on its back, which caused the forelimbs to sprawl and the humeri to detach from the shoulder joints.
 In both forelimbs of the mummy, radius and ulna are parallel to each other and the radius is connected to the outer condyle, confirming that the palm must have faced inwards in life.